Azure/iot-identity-service/docs/dev/running/aziot-keyd.md

 1. Preload private keys for certs, corresponding to the auth method of the device identity:

-    - If the device identity is set to use the `shared_private_key` auth method, there are not keys to be preloaded.
+    - If the device identity is set to use the `shared_private_key` auth method, there are no keys to be preloaded.

     - If the device identity is set to use the `x509_thumbprint` auth method, preload the private key of the device ID cert: